DarthCadeus/Osmium/js/external/jailed/README.md

 *(exporting the `alert()` method is not that good idea actually)*

-Under the hood, an application may only communicate to a plugin (sandboxed worker / jailed subprocess) through a messaging mechanism, which is reused by Jailed in order to simulate the exporting of particular functions.
+Under the hood, an application may only communicate to a plugin (sandboxed worker) through a messaging mechanism, which is reused by Jailed in order to simulate the exporting of particular functions.
 Each exported function is duplicated on the opposite site with a special wrapper method with the same name.
 Upon